Kotesh000/Fruit-Ripeness-Detection-AI/README.md

 # Fruit Ripeness Detection using AI

 **Fruit Ripeness Detection** is a machine learning project that aims to classify tropical fruits into **Fresh**, **Rotten**, and **Unripe** categories based on their images.
-This project uses convolutional neural networks (CNNs) and transfer learning with **MobileNetV2** for accurate predictions.
+For accurate predictions, this project uses convolutional neural networks (CNNs) and transfer learning with **MobileNetV2**.
 It is designed for real-time and image-based classification, which can be applied in agriculture, food processing, and smart farming.

 This repository contains all the code, model files, dataset instructions, and documentation needed to run, reproduce, and extend the ripeness detection system.